dimitri-tombroff/fred-website/content/docs/contributing/backlog.md

   robots: "" # custom robot tags (optional)
 ---

-## Ideas

-Fred is composed of a python backend, and a react UI.

 ## Improvements

 * make facts parts of a dedicated tool instead of included in the technical kubernetes expert knowledge model: facts are lost in a too wide context.
 Having a dedicated tool will improve accuracy